centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 You can search in any of these criteria:

--   Period: on what period was choosen to generate the report
+-   Period: chosen period on which to generate the report
 -   Date of generation: when was the report generated
 -   Frequency (daily, monthly, etc.)
 -   Search by job name (applies to the "Name" column)